tuxpeople/k8s-homelab/readme.md

 Feel free to open a [Github issue](https://github.com/tuxpeople/k8s-homelab/issues/new/choose) if you have any questions.

 This repository ispired by many other here on Github.
 Most of them are based on the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository.

+To see more like this repo, take a look at their [curated list](https://github.com/k8s-at-home/awesome-home-kubernetes).